Estimated reading time: 10 minutes

 • Heightened arousal symptoms, such as insomnia, irritability, or difficulty concentrating

-For professionals: PTSD is a multifaceted condition that manifests differently from one person to the next.
-Recognizing the signs and offering appropriate interventions can make a significant difference in a client’s life.
+PTSD is a multifaceted condition that manifests differently from one person to the next.
+Recognising the signs and offering appropriate interventions can make a significant difference in a person’s life.
 Therapy often involves addressing both the memories and the emotional reactions the trauma triggers.

 How EMDR Therapy Can Help Heal Trauma and PTSD